A clothes theme is a great topic to do with your kids at any time of the year.

 This could be your role play area, a laundry!

-Perhaps the children could make a washing machine and a tumble drier out of some big supermarket boxes with a door that opens and some buttons with instructions on ie start or cottons or mixed fabrics etc.
+Perhaps the children could make a washing machine and a tumble drier out of some big supermarket boxes with a door that opens and some buttons with instructions on.

 Then they might decide they need an ironing board and iron so the clothes are pressed before giving them back to the clients!